Myanmar factory attacks put focus on Chinese influence

 The coup and its aftermath have raised risks for all doing business in and with Myanmar, analysts say.

-Such setbacks are nothing new for China, whose relations with its resource-rich neighbor were ruptured for a few years in the late 1960s when anti-Chinese riots broke out during Mao Zedong’s ultra-leftist Cultural Revolution.
+But such setbacks are nothing new for China, whose relations with its resource-rich neighbor were ruptured for a few years in the late 1960s when anti-Chinese riots broke out during Mao Zedong’s ultra-leftist Cultural Revolution.

-In more recent years, Myanmar’s leaders for years have relied on China, as a permanent member of the United Nations Security Council, to help shield both military and civilian governments from harsh U.N. sanctions for human rights abuses.
+Beijing will likely continue to push Myanmar authorities to protect Chinese businesses, while adopting a “wait and see” approach, said Kaho Yu, senior Asia analyst at research firm Verisk Maplecroft.

+“This is the course they have to take,” he said.
+“They can’t simply retreat.”